ilkkamtk/mpjakk/docs/w2-login.md

      };
    ```

-1. In APiHooks.js create functions 'register', 'login' and 'checkUserExists' with corresponding functionalities.
+1. In APiHooks.js create functions 'register', 'login' and 'checkUserAvailable' with corresponding functionalities.
 Log the results of API fetches to console at this point.
     * Example 'register' function:
     ```javascript
     const register = async (inputs) => {